 We took our first family cruise at the end of July compliments of Carnival Cruises.
 I was excited and nervous at the same time.
 For the most part, I like to have my feet with the ground underneath it.
 It didn’t help that the Wednesday before we left I saw that Tropical Storm Dorian had formed.
 The path showed the storm not even reaching the Caribbean until Tuesday and we were due back on Monday so I felt okay regarding not being in the path of the storm but was concerned about the weather.

 I set my worries aside on Friday when we arrived at the Port of Miami to board the Carnival Imagination.

-Prior to our trip I had purchased the “Faster to Fun” so we were able to board relatively early and our stateroom was reading for us as soon as we boarded.
+Prior to our trip, I had purchased the “Faster to Fun” so we were able to board relatively early and our stateroom was reading for us as soon as we boarded.
 (I will have a full review of the benefits of Faster to Fun in the coming week).
 I was excited to find we had a stateroom with an Ocean View.
-I know the interior rooms are a little cheaper but I think I prefer the extra expense to be able to wake up to the morning soon and look out at the sea as we make our way across it.
+I know the interior rooms are a little cheaper but I think I prefer the extra expense to be able to wake up in the morning soon and look out at the sea as we make our way across it.

 Right after the ship left the port the grey clouds decided to release a “little” rain, but thankfully not too much, and the wind really started to kick up which is expected at the top of the ship.
 There were times that with the sway of the boat and the wind I was lucky to stay on my feet to hit the ball, not to mention the often mouthfuls of hair.
 We joked that we might want to tie Honey down before she blew away.
 She thought the wind was quite funny!

-Check in throughout the week for more photos and articles on our fun trip aboard the Carnival Imagination.
-Also I wanted to give a big thanks for Carnival having us as a guest!
+Check-in throughout the week for more photos and articles on our fun trip aboard the Carnival Imagination.
+Also, I wanted to give a big thanks for Carnival having us as a guest!